 Saul’s Delicatessen, Berkeley

-Saul’s Deli in North Berkeley has yummy Hanukkah foods year-round, but for the December holiday, they usually amp up the latkes.
-Available for curbside pickup or limited delivery.
+Saul’s Deli in North Berkeley has yummy Hanukkah foods year-round, but for the December holiday, they amp up the latkes.
+Order ahead.
+There will be a pick-up window for latkes and sides.

 Rockridge Market Hall, Oakland

-Market Hall has a delicious catering menu for Chanukah.
+Market Hall has a delicious catering menu for Chanukah, which will be posted in December.
 Choose all your favorite traditional foods.
 Items are available for parking lot pickup or local delivery within five miles.

 See our local donut guide and order a dozen of your faves >